ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_planning.md

 ## IBM Cloud account requirements
 {: #vc_hybrid_planning-account-req}

 The {{site.data.keyword.cloud_notm}} account that you are using must meet certain requirements.
-For more information, see [Requirements for the {{site.data.keyword.cloud_notm}} account](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-slaccountrequirement).
+For more information, see [Requirements for the {{site.data.keyword.cloud_notm}} account](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-cloud-infra-acct-req).

 ## IBM Cloud Data Center availability
 {: #vc_hybrid_planning-dc-availability}

 The vCenter Server with Hybridity Bundle deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.CloudDataCents_notm}} that meet the requirements.
 The following {{site.data.keyword.CloudDataCents_notm}} are available for vCenter Server with Hybridity Bundle deployment:

-Table 1.
-Available {{site.data.keyword.CloudDataCents_notm}} for vCenter Server with Hybridity Bundle instances

 | {{site.data.keyword.CloudDataCent_notm}} | Location | Region |
 |:----------------------|:---------|:---------------|